 SUBOXONE SUBLINGUAL FILM can cause drowsiness, which may be made worse if you also drink alcohol or take sedatives or anti-anxiety

-If you experience drowsiness, do not drive or operate machinery.
+medicines.
+If you are drowsy, do not drive or operate machinery.

 SUBOXONE SUBLINGUAL FILM may cause your blood pressure to drop suddenly, causing you to feel dizzy if you get up too quickly

 Athletes should be aware that this medicine may cause a positive reaction to "anti-doping" tests.